nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

+* 2a.
+User decides to undo the add action.

+* 2b1.
+CoLAB reverses the effects of the previous command

+  Use case ends.

-#### UC2 - Find details of a specific contact
+#### UC2 - Find a specific contact

 **MSS**

 1. User requests to find a contact.
 2. CoLAB shows a list of contacts that match user's query.
-3. User requests to view more details about a specific contact in the list.
-4. CoLAB shows more information about the contact in the list.

    Use case ends.